swissup/swissup.github.io/m2/extensions/gdpr/backend.md

 additional cookies, edit description of system cookies per store view, and create/edit cookie groups.

+> If you whould like to create a pre-checked cookie consent, use
+> "View Cookie Groups" button and then edit the group you need.

 Also you have an access to blocked cookies list at this page.
 This list is useful to check if every cookie is registered in the system and visitors can exlicitly allow or decline them.
 Normally, this list should be empty.
 When it's not - you should examine